 You’ve probably noticed your store shelves are a little barer than usual as millions of us prepare to “hunker down” in our homes.
 Panic-buying of white flour and sports drinks perhaps isn’t the best way to keep your family healthy during trying times, however.
 Overbuying isn’t helpful either, as people with fewer resources or less storage space still need to be able to get these items also.

 Taking a little time to sit and think about what makes sense for your family will save you time and money, reduce waste, and provide the nutrition your family needs to stay well if there are disruptions to food supplies.
 Think about what easy meals you can make from pantry staples (some suggestions below) and be realistic about what you need and how much space you have.
 If you’re lucky enough to have extra storage space, go ahead and buy a little more, but try not to feed the frenzy of panic-buying by clearing the shelves of staples we all need.

 You may be reading this during or just ahead of an emergency, but even if you’re not, having plentiful supplies in your real food kitchen will help your family weather crises you don’t see coming.
 A lot of the suggestions below are also helpful when you’re trying to eat healthy on a budget.
-There are lots more in my free guide to affordable healthy food.
+Find many more in the Savvy Guide to Eating Healthy on a Budget.

 How to Prepare Your Healthy Kitchen for Emergencies: Refrigerated and Frozen Items

 Your refrigerator and freezer can be thoughtfully stocked with things that keep well so you can have a decent supply of fresh food.
 Alas, you can’t store weeks’ worth of fresh greens, so it’s worth thinking about how you want to use your available refrigerator and freezer space.

 Focus on Fresh Food that Keeps